v 3.7.web 2025

 16th Century

-In the absence of artefacts, depictions of chessmen in 16th Century art give us an idea of what sets would have looked like in Europe at this time.
+In the absence of artefacts, descriptions and depictions of chessmen in 16th Century art give us an idea of what sets would have looked like in Europe at this time.

-In the family portrait of the 3rd Baron Windsor (1568), of uncertain authorship, right, Windsor's children play with simple, abstract (that is, non-figural) chessmen.
+In the family portrait of the 3rd Baron Windsor (1568), detail below, Windsor's children play with simple, abstract (that is, non-figural) chessmen.

-In addition, in his 1562 translation of an originally Italian chess manual, James Rowbotham describes typical chessmen in England around this time: (edited for modern orthography)
+In his 1562 translation of an originally Italian chess manual, James Rowbotham describes typical chessmen in England around this time: (edited for modern orthography)

 Two children playing with a red and yellow chess set.

-Sofonisba Anguissola's 1555 painting The Game of Chess, detail right, depicts the artist's sisters playing chess with wooden, bust-like figural pieces.
+Sofonisba Anguissola's 1555 painting The Game of Chess, detail below, depicts the artist's sisters playing chess with wooden, bust-like figural pieces.

 Rowbotham's manual gives a description of what was apparently considered typical Italian chessmen as figural pieces, thus: (edited for modern orthography)